How Do You Predict the Direction in Which a Forex Pair Is Going?

 Equity prices are a function of future income flows to a firm.
 With long-term global economic expansion continuing, the price chart broadly goes from the bottom left-hand corner to the top right.
-There are blips along the way and corrections and sell-offs, but there is a long-term bias towards one direction.
+There are blips along the way, corrections, and sell-offs, but there is a long-term bias towards one direction.

 S&P 500 Equity Index 1982-2020

 Forex markets are different.
 They represent the respective strength of the two economies.
-There is no reason to assume that the US economy will outperform the Japanese one, or vice versa.
+There is no reason to assume that the US will outperform the Japanese economy or vice versa.